Find a Good Camp Kitchen Knife

 Tips for buying a camp kitchen knife

-Here is a list of features to consider before buying your general-purpose food-prep camp kitchen knife.
+Here is a list of features to consider before buying your general-purpose food-prep camp kitchen

 STEEL: The first feature consider is the type of steel used to make the blade.
 Dozens of steels have been developed for knife making, but typically, they are divided into 3 categories: carbon steels such as 1095, older stainless steels such as 440 C & 154 CM, and newer super steels such as CPM S30V.
 Each has its strengths and limitations.
 For example, newer super steels are more rust resistant and very hard but - they are expensive to make and hard to re-sharpen.
 Many cooks prefer good carbon steel knives because they are inexpensive to make and easy to sharpen - but - they must be dried immediately after cutting each food.
 Each of these steels is available in blanks or billets of varying thicknesses.
 For kitchen knives, this steel should be about 3/32 inches (1.5 to 3 mm) thick so that it is strong enough to handle all kitchen chores - but thin enough to easily slice through tomatoes and other firm foods.
 Bush-craft and survival knives usually start with a thicker piece of steel.